Gabaldonlab/redundans/README.md

 ### UNIX installer
 UNIX installer will automatically fetch, compile and configure Redundans together with all dependencies.
 It should work on most UNIX systems, but was only tested on some platforms.
-It will install all dependencies from the scratch, ignoring versions already installed.
+It will install all dependencies from the scratch, ignoring versions already installed. **Note, [manual installation](#manual-installation) is recommended for more advanced users.**
 **This is EXPERIMENTAL version, so you may want to create new user for installation process, to avoid data loss!**
 ```bash
 # sudo adduser test && su test
 bash <(curl -Ls http://bit.ly/redundans_installer)